 It's still unknown why people develop allergies to food, although they often have other allergic conditions, such as asthma, hay fever and eczema.

 Read more information about the causes and risk factors for food allergies.

 Types of food allergies

-There is no treatment to cure a food allergy.
-The best way of preventing an allergic reaction is to identify the type of food that causes the allergy and then avoid it in future.
+The best way of preventing an allergic reaction is to identify the food that causes the allergy and avoid it.

-Read more about identifying foods which cause allergies (these are known as allergens).
+Read more about identifying foods that cause allergies (allergens).

-People with a food allergy are often given a device, known as an auto-injector pen, which contains dosages of adrenaline that can be used in case of emergencies.
+People with a food allergy are often given a device known as an auto-injector pen, which contains doses of adrenaline that can be used in emergencies.

 Read more about the treatment of food allergies.

 When to seek medical advice

 If you think you or your child may have a food allergy, it's very important to ask for a professional diagnosis from your GP.
 They can then refer you to an allergy clinic if appropriate.